Leisure-Codes/Code-Division-Multiplexing-using-Java/README.md

 * Output: The dot product of the two sequences.

-* Logic: Iterate through the elements of the sequences, multiplying corresponding elements and summing the results.
+* Logic: Iterate through the elements of the sequences, multiplying corresponding elements and summing the results. <br />

 #### **4. Main Method: main**